Fugees

-The Fugees (/ˈfuːdʒiːz/) are an American hip hop group formed in South Orange, New Jersey, in 1990.
-The trio of Wyclef Jean, Pras Michel, and Lauryn Hill were known for their fusion of hip hop, reggae, R&B, and funk; their socially conscious lyrics; and use of live instrumentation during their performances.
-Their sound stood apart during the gangsta rap-dominated era, as they became one of the most significant alternative hip hop acts.
-Their name, derived from "refugees", referenced Jean's immigrant background, Michel's Haitian heritage, and themes of resilience in their music, which occasionally incorporated Haitian Creole.
+The Fugees (/'fuːdʒiːz/ FOO-jeez) are an American hip-hop group formed in South Orange, New Jersey, in 1990.
+The trio of Lauryn Hill, Wyclef Jean, and Pras Michel became known for their fusion of hip-hop and R&B with elements of reggae, soul and other musical styles across the African diaspora.
+Derived from "refugees", their name references Jean's immigrant background, his and Michel's Haitian heritage, and recurring themes of resilience.
+The group's socially conscious lyrics, eclectic sound, and use of live instrumentation stood apart during the gangsta rap-dominated era, establishing them as one of the most significant acts in alternative hip-hop.